Mjz86/String/README.md

   `as_c_str` on the l-value you made is effectively a const alternative with the same overhead (if we assume that stack buffer was not used on the first part). also , see `to_c_str()` if you need a `const` alternative .
-- the better one is ( in the next release):
+- the better one is :

 ```c++
 struct c_string {